LisaBa/GIS-Portfolio/README.md

 # GIS-Portfolio

-This is a short introduction into my work in the world of GIS and Remote Sensing.
+This is a short introduction into my work in the world of GIS and Remote Sensing, and the occational BIM stuff.

 # About me